 Arbor Day Farm Tree Adventure in Nebraska City has become such a family favorite, we bought a family membership after our first visit.
 It’s one of my “Nebraska Happy Places” with fun activities and hiking trails that I can return to repeatedly and never get bored.

-We’ve gone every season, though for this post, I’m sharing mostly summer and fall pictures.
+We’ve gone every season, though for this post, I’ll tell you about the summer and fall highlights.

 Related post: While you’re in Nebraska City, check out these other fun places kids will like there.

-At the Tree Adventure, you will find a mix of paved and dirt trails.
-None are too long for little legs, nor very challenging for tired adults.
+You will find a mix of paved and dirt trails that are less than a mile lone.
+The trails are not too long or difficult for little legs and tired adults.

 Along the paved trail, you’ll find interactive pit stops.
 Some will ask you to identify the tracks in the pavement, the smells in a box, or to stop and listen to bird calls.

 If you stay on the paved trail, you’ll find a couple more active pit stops for kids.
 There are things to climb through, climb under, over, etc. It’s great for working on their gross motor skills, but let’s be real.
 We’re happy to have yet another thing to help tire kids out.

 When my kids were little, they loved climbing on the spider web.
 But, I think my kids’ favorite activity was the zip line, though at 12 and 14, they’re starting to be too tall for it!

 Throughout the year, there are themed activities to spice up your next visit.
 In the spring, there’s usually a gnome hunt, that’s pretty fun.
 You search for little statues hidden throughout the woods, using clues and a map to help you.

 There are also weekend events with activities connected to learning about different animals and insects.
 One year, we got to try tree climbing during one of the Arbor Day Farm special event weekends!